SantiagoLopezDeharo/project-euler/README.md

 ## Navigation

 Feel free to explore the solutions at your own pace.
-Each folder contains the solution code (in various programming languages) along with a detailed explanation of the approach and algorithm used.
+Each folder contains the solution code (in various programming languages)
 ## Disclaimer

 This repository is intended solely for showcasing my personal solutions to Project Euler problems.
 It is not affiliated with Project Euler, and the solutions presented are a reflection of my individual work.